radcamp/radcamp.github.io/2016/timetable.md

 title:  Timetable for Porecamp 2016
 ---

+# {{ page.title }}

-All group activities (coffee, lectures and reportage) and bioinformatics practicals will be held in the Exchange, Penryn Campus (Cornwall), University of Birmingham.
+All group activities (coffee, lectures and reportage) and bioinformatics practicals will be held in the Exchange, Penryn Campus (Cornwall), University of Exeter.

 # Monday 15th August: Introduction